inet-framework/inet-showcases/_docs/wireless/pathloss/index.md

 ## About path loss models

 Path loss models are used to compute the decrease in the power of a radio signal as it propagates away from the transmitter.
-The default path loss model in INET is free space path loss, which computes attenuation according to the inverse square law along a single line-of-sight propagation path.
+Path loss models are implemented by path loss modules, which are submodules of the radio medium module.
+The default path loss model is most often free space path loss, which computes attenuation according to the inverse square law along a single line-of-sight propagation path.
 This is a simple model, and realistic only in certain cases, e.g. when modeling satellite-to-satellite communications.
 Because of its low computational cost, it is also useful if the emphasis of the simulation is not on the accuracy of radio propagation (e.g. for testing protocols.)
 However, there are several more path loss models available in INET, suitable for various other scenarios.
-Here is a list of those featured in this showcase example:
+Here is a list of the path loss module types featured in this showcase example:

 - `FreeSpacePathLoss:` Computes loss of signal power in a single line-of-sight propagation path, without any reflections or shadowing.